On this page9 sections

 Are these apps HIPAA compliant?

-Do clients need to pay for the app?
+Do clients pay separately for these apps?